Grief & Support

 Grief is a universal human experience, yet it is far from uniform.
 The way we process loss—grief at different ages—is deeply influenced by our cognitive development, emotional maturity, and the social structures surrounding us.
 A four-year-old wondering when a grandparent will "wake up" is experiencing the same fundamental loss as a forty-year-old balancing a career and funeral arrangements, but their internal worlds and outward expressions could not be more different.

-As a final expense financial planner, I often see families navigating these developmental gaps simultaneously.
-Understanding how a toddler, a teenager, and an adult process the "permanence" of death is key to fostering a household that heals together rather than grieving in isolation.
-This guide explores the unique challenges of grief across the lifespan, providing evidence-based strategies to support your loved ones at every stage.
+Understanding how a toddler, a teenager, and an adult process the permanence of death is key to a household that heals together rather than grieving in isolation.
+This guide looks at the particular challenges of grief across the lifespan and offers practical, research-informed ways to support your loved ones at every stage.

 The Statistics of Bereavement